Riron/cfa/README.md

 Small utility to run `docker-compose` commands on your projects without having to `cd` into them.

-It is heavily inspired from [Captain](https://github.com/jenssegers/captain) but aims at being as transparent as possible by using the default `docker-compose` [CLI commands](https://docs.docker.com/compose/reference/) for all commands, so that all the commad you already use and know keep working out of the box.
+It is heavily inspired from [Captain](https://github.com/jenssegers/captain) but aims at being fully transparent by forwarding commands to the `docker-compose` [CLI](https://docs.docker.com/compose/reference/), so that all the commad you already use and know keep working out of the box.

 ```bash
 # Replace